Students have the right to make a complaint without fear of reprisal or detrimental treatment

 You may request in writing the withdrawal of a complaint at any time during the complaints process to the relevant University staff member, Student Complaints or the Student Ombudsman.
 Notwithstanding this, the University reserves the right to continue to investigate a complaint if required to do so to satisfy other requirements or protect its own interests.

-The Student Charter is a statement of the University’s aspirations and mutual expectations of employees
+The Student Charter is a framework that outlines the University’s aspirations and mutual expectations of employees

 and students as they work together.